vertexproject/synapse/docs/synapse/devguides/devops_cortex.rst

 copy of the layer on the remote system including all edit history and will only allow changes which are first sent to the upstream layer.

-When configuring a mirrored layer, you may chose to mirror from a remote layer *or* from the top layer of a remote view.
+When configuring a mirrored layer, you may choose to mirror from a remote layer *or* from the top layer of a remote view.
 If you chose to mirror from the top layer of a remote view, that view will have the opportunity to fire triggers and enforce model constraints on the changes being provided by the mirrored layer.